albar965/littlenavmap-manual/en/FLIGHTPLAN.md

   * **Speed limit only:** A prefixed `/` indicates no altitude but a speed restriction.
 Example: `/B250`.
 * `Type`: Type of a radio navaid.
 * `Freq.`: Frequency or channel of a radio navaid.
-* `Range`: Range of a radio navaid.
+* `Range`: Range of a radio navaid if available.
 * `Course °M:`** This is the start course of the great circle route connecting the two waypoints of the leg.
 Use this course at departure if you travel long distances without navaids.
 Be aware that you have to change you course constantly when traveling along a great circle line.
 * `Direct °M:`** This is the constant course of the rhumb line connecting two waypoints of a leg.
 Depending on route and distance it can differ from the course of the great circle line.
 Use this course if you travel along airways or towards VOR or NDB stations.
 Opposed to the course shown by the flight simulator GPS unit this will give you the precise radial when approaching a VOR or NDB on a flight plan.
 * `Distance`: Distance of the flight plan leg.
 * `Remaining`: Remaining distance to destination airport or procedure end point \(usually the runway\).
 * `Leg Time`: Flying time for this leg.
-Calculated based on the given ground speed.
+Calculated based on the selected aircraft performance profile \(see [Aircraft Performance](AIRCRAFTPERF.md)\).
+This is a static value and not updated while flying.
+Empty if performance calculation failed.
 * `ETA`: Estimated time of arrival.
 This is a static value and not updated while flying.
+Calculated based on the selected aircraft performance profile.
+Empty if performance calculation failed.
+* `Fuel Rem.`: Fuel remaining at waypoint, once for volume and once for weight.
+This is a static value and not updated while flying.
+Calculated based on the selected aircraft performance profile.
+Empty if aircraft performance profile has no fuel consumption numbers set.
 * `Remarks`: Turn instructions, flyover or related navaid for procedure legs.

 ![Flight Plan](../images/flightplan.jpg "Flight Plan")